 What It Will Look Like

 The station will feature parasol structures mounted on columns.
 The pentagonal roof atop each column will not only offer a striking visual welcome to downtown, but it'll also provide overhead protection for riders as they wait for, enter or exit the train cars.

 Improving MetroRail Service

-Another reason we're expanding the station is to let us build out the MetroRail line to operate at greater frequencies (15-minute intervals instead of the current 30).
-This means more riders can take advantage of a service that operates at standing-room-only levels during the morning and evening commutes.
+Another reason we're expanding the station is to let us build out the MetroRail Red Line to expand the capacity of the service.
+This will mean more customers can take advantage of a service that operates at standing-room-only levels during the morning and evening commutes.

 A larger waiting area and improved crowd control operations are essential for the station.
 During events like SXSW or Pecan Street Festival, we see huge crowds arrive and depart in short periods of time, and Downtown Station needs to be able to handle that rush.
 (Obviously that is different during the pandemic, but the crowds will return.)
 New waiting and ticketing areas will reduce platform crowding during these times, and the tracks will be set 18”-22” below grade so that the platform will be even with the sidewalk.